UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 ## Resize persistent volume

-Once the pod(s) dependant on the volume are stopped, we can edit the pvc to resize the volume.
+Once the pod(s) dependent on the volume are stopped, we can edit the pvc to resize the volume.

 ```
 $ oc get pvc